rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

   ![my soldering iron](/static/img/2015/07/06/antex_cs-18.jpg)

-Repeating the video, there are so many factors influencing the temperature control, for example: tip thermal mass, connection between tip and heating element, lag of temperatures between tip and temperature sensing element, wattage, recovery speed, thermal mass of a surface and so on - that they will simply drive you away from the soldering process itself, preventing you from any soldering at all.
+Repeating what has been already state in the video, there are so many factors influencing the temperature control, for example: tip thermal mass, connection between tip and heating element, lag of temperatures between tip and temperature sensing element, wattage, recovery speed, thermal mass of a surface and so on - that they will simply drive you away from the soldering process itself, preventing you from any soldering at all.

-From my personal experience, when I bought my first soldering iron - of course to follow a fashion, it was with temperature control, - I spent much more time in wondering, why the iron with temperature **set** to 320 degrees and 1.6mm chisel tip does not really want to solder components to continuous copper strips of 2.2 mm.
+I have not escaped this trap either: after I bought my first soldering iron - of course to follow a fashion, it was with temperature control, - I spent a lot of time wondering, why the iron with temperature **set** to 320 degrees and 1.6mm chisel tip does not really want to solder components to continuous bare non-fluxed copper strips of 2.2 mm width.

 At a certain level, with enough practice and a certain skill, understanding and feeling of the whole process will come, just take you time to learn basics and progress.

-## Choose a proper mains iron with adequate wattage.
+## Mains Iron With Adequate Wattage and Stabilized Temperature
 It looks like I am advertising simple mains soldering irons, and indeed I am doing so :) Quality soldering iron from recognizable brand will cost you some money - much less, then really good soldering station - and will be in service